 Principles of ethical behavior presented below are mandatory for all the sides involved into a scientific article review and publication process: authors, reviewers, editorial staff, editorial board of the Journal.

 Adherence to publication ethics principles by all the participants of the process contributes to ensuring intellectual property authorship rights, increasing Journal publications quality in world scientific community opinion and excluding possible illegal use of copyright materials to benefit certain people.

 Editorial board and editorial staff ethical principles

-The editorial board and editorial staff of the scientific journal are responsible for author works promulgation; this causes a necessity to adhere following principles:
+The editorial board and editorial staff of the Journal are responsible for author works promulgation; this causes a necessity to adhere following principles:

 - decision on publication should be based on the principles of reliability of provided data and scientific significance of reviewed work;